glayn2bukman/JermConfig/README.md

         NB: - bool can be any of true/false or yes/no (case insensitive)

-2) supported containers are dictionaries and lists dictionaries are denoted by {}
+2) supported containers are dictionaries and lists. dictionaries are denoted by {}
-        dictionaries are denoted by []
+        lists are denoted by []

         NB:
             - for lists, you can specify the type of items eg [i] declares a list of integers